nii-yamagishilab/project-NN-Pytorch-scripts/tutorials/README.md

     If you have installed Jupyter Lab before, you may not find the Python kernel corresponding to the newly created Python environment.

     Please check this [page](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments) to add the kernel to Jupyter Lab.

+3. If you want to run the Jupyter notebook on a remote server

+   You may check how-to on this [webpage](https://docs.anaconda.com/anaconda/user-guide/tasks/remote-jupyter-notebook/).

+The end